hindutva/hindutva.github.io/content/main/rivals/academia/sources/civilizational_bias.md

 - Examples elsewhere
     - Junipero Serra canonization [G2015](http://www.theguardian.com/commentisfree/2015/sep/22/pope-grant-sainthood-brutal-missionary).

+### Islamophilia
+- Criticizing Islam means criticizing their own Christian past - fundamental problems are the same.
+- To modern Europeans, the fundamental evils of intolerant Abrahamisms (Eg. Banu Quraiza massacre) are abstract concepts, as are Jupiter, Mars, Neptune, Juno and the emperor Julian.
+The Aurangzebs, Mahmuds and Aladins (ie their early Christian equivalents) of Europe are about as abstract as the forgotten Roman Gods.
+Not so for us culturally rooted Hindus.
+IshAna still lives in our rage, Indra in our stength, Earth in our body and so on.
+I only need to travel 150 kilometers from my hometown to see temples rendered to ruins by the eununch ghAzi mallik kafur, not too much farther are Hampi and Srirangam.
+Similarly, one does not often find Italians being murdered or roughed up by hooligans partly motivated by Islam, but we do.

 ## Pro-western civilizational bias.
 - Examples from history of mathematics resulting in dismissal, derision: [rAma\_pi\_16](https://www.youtube.com/watch?v=dam2rZos5Zo#t=74), [rAma15](https://www.youtube.com/watch?v=hh_h2R4mkbc).
 - This was starkly evident in the early days: [MT_TW](https://twitter.com/blog_supplement/status/707818465801986048/photo/1).